Adnanshaikh40605/backend/FRONTEND_API_SETUP.md

 After deploying your frontend, make sure to:

-1. Add your frontend URL to the backend settings by setting the `FRONTEND_URL` environment variable in Railway
+1. Add your frontend URL to the backend settings by setting the `FRONTEND_URL` environment variable
 2. Update any hardcoded URLs in your frontend code to use environment variables

 ## Testing the Connection